jacob-willden/movie-content-filter-extension/README.md

 Opera: Version 42 or newer

-Other Browsers (such as Vivaldi, Brave, and likely Kiwi, Samsung Internet, Firefox for Android, and others): Any version that supports ECMAScript 5 or newer, the `fetch` and `async` functions in JavaScript, and supports standard web extensions (including extension APIs such as storage, i18n (stands for internationalization), runtime, and tabs).
+Other Browsers (such as Vivaldi, Brave, and likely Kiwi, Samsung Internet, Firefox for Android, and others): Any version that supports ECMAScript 5 or newer, supports the `fetch` function in JavaScript, and supports standard Web extensions (including extension APIs such as storage, i18n (stands for internationalization), runtime, and tabs).

 (If you would like to use the extension with an older version of these browsers or an unsupported browser, [submit an issue on Github](https://github.com/jacob-willden/movie-content-filter-extension/issues).)

-Thanks to the [Can I Use](https://caniuse.com/) and [Mozilla Developer Network](https://developer.mozilla.org/) websites for browser compatibility information.
+Credit to the [Can I Use](https://caniuse.com/) and [Mozilla Developer Network](https://developer.mozilla.org/) Websites for browser compatibility information.

 ## Legal